spectro30/docs/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md

 ca.crt:   1147 bytes
 ```

-Now, Lets exec into a mongodb container and find out the username to connect in a mongo shell,
+Now, Let's exec into a mongodb container and find out the username to connect in a mongo shell,

 ```console
 $ kubectl exec -it mgo-tls-0 -n demo bash mongodb@mgo-tls-0:/$ ls /var/run/mongodb/tls